karenpayneoregon/command-line-exploration/SqlServerIndices/readme.md

 ﻿# About

-Used to get all indexes for tables in a database, hard coded to SQLEXPRESS.
+Used to get all indexes for tables in a database.

+Database `server is set in `appsettings.json`

 # Use as a tool